 There’s another piece to the story, one that has been becoming more prominent in recent years as anthropogenic climate change has brought greater drought even to our normally rainy area, and Pacific Northwest fire seasons become longer and more severe.
-Historically the dunes would be subject to periodic fires, first natural, and then later controlled burns by local indigenous people.
-These fires served to keep the shore pines from overtaking the dune ecosystems, and because they kept dead vegetation and other fuel from piling up most fires stayed low-intensity.
+Historically the dune vegetation was a low enough density to not be highly flammable.

-However, as European-American settlement increased on the Long Beach Peninsula (and elsewhere along the coast), these fires were suppressed, and controlled burning was no longer practiced.
-By the time invasive beach grasses were introduced, nothing kept them from growing far out of control.
+However, as invasive beach grasses were introduced, nothing kept them from growing far out of control.
 And because the invasive grass grows so thick and fast, and creates large fields with no space between plants, dry, dead vegetation built up very quickly.
 Now the dunes are covered with literally decades’ worth of highly flammable fire starter with no natural firebreaks left.

 Add in the increasing number of tourists, the popularity of the peninsula as a place for people to gather from across the region to build bonfires and set off fireworks on the beach, and ocean breezes that can fan flames from a tiny fire to a huge conflagration in little time, it’s amazing we haven’t had more large, dangerous dune fires.
 While our local fire departments do an excellent job of responding to incidents, it’s really only a matter of time before something gets out of control on these increasingly hot, dry summer days.
 And there are many houses and businesses built near and even in the dunes.